 Please note that in our example data has fixed-size datatype and as a result, a structured chunk will have only two sections.
-If data has variable-length datatype (e.g., strings) we will need an additional section to store lengths and references to the elements stored in a data section (see).
+If data has variable-length datatype (e.g., strings) we will need an additional section to store lengths and references to the elements stored in a data section (see

+Table 3).

 Table 3: Conceptual layout of structured chunk for storing sparse data of variable-length datatype.